redhat-ai-dev/ai-rhdh-installer/README.md

 ## Configuration

-To configure your RHDH/GitOps/Pipelines setup to use AI Software Templates, run the following:
+For convenience you can configure your Red Hat Developer Hub, GitOps, and Pipelines Operators to enable the use of AI Software Templates by running the following:

 `bash ./configure.sh`